 Crux editor and Vatican reporter extraordinaire John Allen recently interviewed John F. Brehany about the October 2018 "Advancing Humane Vitae" conference.
 Allen and Brehany discussed the unique nature of the conference, the goals of the sponsors, and featured speakers and topics.
 Click the graphic below to watch!

-A national conference sponsored by major Catholic health care and educational institutions, including The National Catholic Bioethics Center, the Archdiocese of St. Louis, Ascension, Catholic Health Services of Long Island, Franciscan Health, Mercy, OSF HealthCare, and Saint Louis University, will commemorate the 50th anniversary of Humanae Vitae on October 11-13, 2018.
+A national conference sponsored by major Catholic health care and educational institutions, including The National Catholic Bioethics Center, the Archdiocese of St. Louis, Ascension, Catholic Health Services of Long Island, Franciscan Alliance, Geisinger Holy Spirit, Mercy, OSF HealthCare, Saint Louis University, and the St. Louis Guild of the CMA will commemorate the 50th anniversary of Humanae Vitae on October 11-13, 2018.
 “Advancing Humanae Vitae: Best Practices and Next Steps in Catholic Health Care Delivery and Education,” will take place at Saint Louis University, St. Louis, Missouri.
 Participants will focus on how to better advance Humanae Vitae’s core principles within Catholic health care, particularly in providing care which promotes fertility awareness, fertility restoration, and women’s health, as well as in improving professional education.